DigitalHolography/Holovibes/README.md

 * Average plot real-time display
 * Importing .raw images instead of taking the input from the camera
 * Various runtime informations on the program's state
+* Easy to use installer for the software

 ## Authors ##